-I guess it depends on how complex the needs of your students are, how well organised you are and how prepared you are to differentiate.
+I guess it depends on how complex the needs of your students are, how well organized you are and how prepared you are to differentiate.
 As a special needs teacher, I do highly structured teaching.
-I have a very complex group of 9 students who are all at different levels in terms of academic skills, their ability to self-regulate sensory input, and behaviour and social needs.
+I have a very complex group of 9 students who are all at different levels in terms of academic skills, their ability to self-regulate sensory input, and behavior and social needs.

-I started the year with 34 Year 1 students…wowser…between behaviour management, space management/transitions, marking, assessing and dealing with parents it was absolutely exhausting.
+I started the year with 34 Grade 1 students…wowser…between behavior management, space management/transitions, grading, assessing, and dealing with parents it was absolutely exhausting.
 The kids were missing out.

-Now that the class has been split, I have ample time to provide relevant feedback and differentiate effectively whilst also managing behaviour effectively.
+Now that the class has been split, I have ample time to provide relevant feedback and differentiate effectively while also managing behavior effectively.
 I know each and every one of my students back to front.
 This is the smallest class I have ever had and it is nothing short of amazing.
-There is very little attention seeking behaviour and the kids are excelling!
+There is very little attention seeking behavior and the kids are excelling!